Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Significance of the results and main ideas

 for any $t \in(T_*,T)$.
 This singular behavior of the flux provides an instantaneous injection of energy from infinitely high frequencies and initiates a bifurcation from a classical solution creating a new branch of smooth evolution.
 Some details of the cascade mechanism are discussed in Subsection \ref{sec:idea}.

-\textbf{Comparison to ``corner singularities'' and ``initial layers''.} The constructed blow-up from the right in Thoerem \ref{main-thm} appears to be the first of its kind not only for fluid equations, but in the area of partial differential equations in general.
+\textbf{Comparison to ``corner singularities'' and ``initial layers''.} The constructed blow-up from the right in Theorem \ref{main-thm} appears to be the first of its kind not only for fluid equations, but in the area of partial differential equations in general.
 The closest analog might be \emph{corner singularities}.
-A canonical example is a heat equation with mismatched boundary and initial conditions.
+A canonical example is the heat equation with mismatched boundary and initial conditions.
 Consider the heat equation on the half-line $\{x>0\}$:

 This problem admits the explicit solution

 Differentiating yields

 Although this boundary-driven creation of fine scales resembles an inverse cascade across frequencies, it differs from our mechanism in two essential ways.
 First, in the heat equation example, the small scales are injected by the boundary, whereas in our construction there is no injection of the energy by any external force or boundary; the cascade is produced solely by nonlinear interactions.
 Second, for the heat equation problem, there does not exist a classical or smooth on $[0,\infty)$ matching both the initial and boundary data; accordingly, this phenomenon does \emph{not} lead to a loss of uniqueness.
 In contrast, the solutions constructed in the present work are smooth for $t>0$ and undergo instantaneous Type~I blow-up at $t=0$ driven by a complete inverse energy cascade from arbitrarily high frequencies (or zero scales), thereby producing a new smooth branch that immediately departs from the classical evolution with the same initial data.